formkit/docs-content/inputs/dropdown.md

 ### Option loader

 FormKit's dropdown input also provides an `optionLoader` prop that allows you to rehydrate values that are not in the options list.
-In this example, we'll provide the autocomplete an initial value (two movie IDs), and assign the optionLoader to a function that will make a request to the API to load the movie titles:
+In this example, we'll provide the dropdown an initial value (two movie IDs), and assign the optionLoader to a function that will make a request to the API to load the movie titles:

 ::Example
 ---